Laško

 Where to stay

-The destination address is **Thermana Park Hotel** — the modern spa-resort hotel directly connected to the indoor and outdoor thermal pools. **Hotel Hum** in the town centre is the historic mid-range option, set in the spa quarter. **Hotel Savinja** carries the lower-mid range. **Apartmaji Vrečer** and the cluster of small B&Bs along the riverside Promenada handle the small-scale stays.
-For a more rural base, the **Turistična kmetija Vrtin** and the agritourism farms at Šentlenart-Šmihel (5 km from the town) offer the proper countryside accommodation.
+The destination address is **Thermana Park Hotel**, the modern spa-resort hotel directly connected to the indoor and outdoor thermal pools. **Hotel Hum** in the town centre is the historic mid-range option, set in the spa quarter. **Hotel Savinja** carries the lower-mid range. **Apartmaji Vrečer** and the cluster of small B&Bs along the riverside Promenada handle the small-scale stays.
+Out in the countryside, the **Turistična kmetija Vrtin** and the agritourism farms at Šentlenart-Šmihel (5 km from the town) do the proper farm stays.
 Avoid the chain hotels at the motorway exit unless you are using Laško only as a transit base.
-For Festival of Beer & Flowers (mid-July), accommodation should be booked at least 3 months ahead at any price point.
+For the Festival of Beer & Flowers (mid-July), reserve at least 3 months out at any price point.

 What to eat

-Laško's culinary identity is built around the brewery and the regional Styrian-Slovenian kitchen. **Laško beer** itself — Laško Zlatorog (the flagship lager, named after the legendary Triglav mountain ibex), Laško Club (the dark lager), and the seasonal beers — is the canonical drink at every restaurant. **Gostilna Marolt** in the town centre is the long-running family-run Slovenian-tavern option (verify currency); **Restavracija Cvet** at the Thermana spa is the formal restaurant. **Kavarna na promenadi** along the river is the daytime café standard.
+Laško's culinary identity is built around the brewery and the regional Styrian-Slovenian kitchen. **Laško beer** is the canonical drink at every restaurant: Laško Zlatorog, the flagship lager named after the legendary Triglav mountain ibex, leads the list; Laško Club is the dark lager; seasonal brews rotate through. **Gostilna Marolt** in the town centre is the long-running family-run Slovenian-tavern option (verify currency); **Restavracija Cvet** at the Thermana spa is the formal restaurant. **Kavarna na promenadi** along the river is the daytime café standard.
 Regional Styrian food: **prekajeno meso** (smoked meats), **ajdovi žganci** (buckwheat porridge), **štajerska kisla župa** (Styrian sour soup), **gibanica** (the layered cheese-and-poppy-seed cake also found in Croatian Međimurje).
-The Laško Saturday morning market sells regional cheese, honey and the bread from the surrounding hill villages.
+The Laško Saturday morning market sells regional cheese and honey, plus bread from the surrounding hill villages.

 What to do

-Take the **Laško Brewery tour** — the working brewery offers daily tours of the production line, the historical brewing museum, and a tasting cellar with the seasonal beers (book ahead, verify schedule on pivo-lasko.si).
-Visit **Thermana Laško** for the thermal pools — both outdoor (summer) and indoor (year-round), the spa carries the EDEN-recognised wellness infrastructure.
+Tour the **Laško Brewery**.
+It is still in full production; daily tours take in the production line and the historical brewing museum, and finish in a tasting cellar with the seasonal beers (reserve in advance; verify schedule on pivo-lasko.si).
+Soak at **Thermana Laško**: outdoor thermal pools in summer, indoor year-round, with the EDEN-recognised wellness infrastructure.
 Walk up to **Tabor Castle** (12th century, restored in the 16th, with views over the town); the path from the centre takes 30-40 minutes one way.
-Visit the **St Martin's Parish Church** (13th-century Romanesque with later Baroque adaptations).
-Walk the riverside **Savinja promenade** — the post-EDEN regeneration project is most visible here.
-For a longer day, climb **Mount Hum** (583 m) from the south side of town — a 2-3 hour return walk with a panoramic view.
-Celje and Žiče Charterhouse (the medieval Carthusian monastery 25 km northeast) are the regional excursions.
+See **St Martin's Parish Church**, 13th-century Romanesque with later Baroque adaptations.
+Stroll the riverside **Savinja promenade**, where the post-EDEN regeneration is most visible.
+For a longer day, climb **Mount Hum** (583 m) from the south side of town, a 2-3 hour return walk with a panoramic view.
+Celje and the Žiče Charterhouse (the medieval Carthusian monastery 25 km northeast) are the regional excursions.

 Respect

 Laško is a working industrial town with a small but dignified tourist economy.
-The brewery is an active production facility — tours follow safety briefings and exclude the actual fermentation halls; photograph only the staff who consent.
-The thermal spa is a serious health-and-wellness operation, not a water park — adult quiet hours apply in parts of the complex and the saunas follow Central European naked-bathing etiquette.
+The brewery is an active production facility.
+Tours follow safety briefings and exclude the actual fermentation halls; photograph only the staff who consent.
+The thermal spa is a serious health-and-wellness operation, not a water park: adult quiet hours apply in parts of the complex, and the saunas follow Central European naked-bathing etiquette.
 The Tabor Castle is a national monument; do not climb on the walls.
-The town carries two known mass graves of Croatian prisoners of war from the immediate post-Second-World-War period — these are documented at the Funeral Chapel and the town cemetery, and are a sensitive part of local memory that visitors should approach with respect rather than as historical-tourism stops.
+The town carries two known mass graves of Croatian prisoners of war from the immediate post-Second-World-War period.
+These are documented at the Funeral Chapel and the town cemetery, and they are a sensitive part of local memory; approach them with respect, not as historical-tourism stops.
 Greet shopkeepers in Slovenian (dober dan); the Laško dialect is part of the Lower Styrian regional Slovene.

 Practical notes